AJIT92/raybesiga.github.com/_posts/2016-06-18-inspecting-six-months-product-design-timor.md

 ---

-Since joining Catalpa International in November 2015, I have had the wonderful opportunity to live and work in the young and beautiful Timor Leste.
-From the get-go, I have been involved in the design and development of new and existing products in the reproductive health and water and sanitation spaces.
+Since joining Catalpa International in November 2015, I have had the wonderful opportunity to live and work in the young and beautiful Timor-Leste.
+From the get-go, I have been involved in the design and development of new and existing products in the Maternal & Child Health, and Water and Sanitation spaces.
 Building appropriate technologies is fun.
 Below is a an unordered list of takeaways that have informed my product design process or come about as a result of said process.
 Have a gander and please share feedback.

 ![User training and research in Liquica ](/public/images/liquica_training.jpg "User training and research in Liquica") User training and research with Liga Inan health workers in Liquica